tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 The meaning of the client token obtained from a `drm:clientToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.

+## `drm:serverToken`

+The `drm:serverToken` tag contains information that may be useful in distinguishing between multiple DRM servers of the same type.

+The `drm:serverToken` element MAY contain a string leaf node.

+The `drm:serverToken` MAY contain a value for the `drm:href` attribute.

+The meaning of the values associated with `drm:serverToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.

+### `serverToken` under URMS

+When the URMS DRM scheme is in use, a `drm:serverToken` tag SHOULD be provided.
+If it is provided, both `drm:href` and a leaf node MUST be present.

+The value of `drm:href` is the URL of the URMS Store that provides the resource.
+The string leaf node is the ID of the URMS Store that provides the resource.

+### `serverToken` under other DRM schemes.

+When the LCP or Adobe DRM schemes are in use, the meaning of the `drm:serverToken` tag is undefined.
+It SHOULD NOT be provided.

+# The Client Token Protocol

+A URL complies with the Client Token Protocol if sending a properly authenticated HTTP GET request to the URL results in an response with the `Content-Type` server set to `vnd.librarysimplified/drm-client-registration-token`.
+The contents of the entity-body MUST be interpreted as a client token.

+The meaning of a client token depends on the DRM scheme under consideration.
+In the DRM Extensions for OPDS, the DRM scheme is conveyed through the `drm:scheme` attribute.

 ### Client token under ACS

 When the Adobe ACS DRM scheme is in use, the client token MUST be interpreted as base64-encoded `authData` that can be used to obtain an Adobe ID.
 If the client already has an Adobe ID, the client token MAY be ignored.